-Likewise, a Security Sector Reform (SSR) package, that is, one that ensures the "provision of security within the state in an effective and efficient manner, and in the framework of democratic civilian control"75 - linked to the DDR - would represent a pathway toward a new paradigm in the relationship between the armed groups and the Turkish security services - a key step as the parties move toward a shared, non-confrontational future.76
+Likewise, a Security Sector Reform (SSR) package, that is, one that ensures the "provision of security within the state in an effective and efficient manner, and in the framework of democratic civilian control" - linked to the DDR - would represent a pathway toward a new paradigm in the relationship between the armed groups and the Turkish security services - a key step as the parties move toward in Geneva and Geneva Center for Democratic Control of Armed Forces, 2003), p.
+9.